5 Tips to Thrive Academically in 2021

 So look for resources outside of school to either help you discover and then fill in those gaps.

-For example, MEK’s HS Honors Courses for Spring 2021 are designed to help students master subjects such as Algebra II, Pre-Calculus, Geometry, and Advanced English.
+For example, MEK’s HS Honors Courses are designed to help students master subjects such as Algebra II, Pre-Calculus, Geometry, and Advanced English.
 It even helps you ace your school finals!

 Tip #3: Keep Taking Steps Toward Your Future